kuon/rs-list-unsubscribe/README.md

 Small tool that will mass unsubscribe from mailing lists.

+## How it works

+This tool will scan emails and look for the `List-Unsubscribe` header and will try to unsubscribe by sending emails to the provided address and also follow `One-Click` unsubscribe link.

+## Usage

 To use, put emails you want to unsubscribe from in a folder, and run the tool like this: